 Mary Had A Little Lamb

-Being hand-reared, the lamb had little affection for its fellow sheep, preferring horses and cows as companions.
-But above all, the sheep loved Mary, herself.
+The hand-reared lamb had little affection for its fellow sheep, preferring horses and cows as companions.
+But above all, the sheep loved Mary.

 "The day the lamb went to school, I hadn't seen her before starting off; and not wanting to go without seeing her, I called.
 She recognized my voice, and soon I heard a faint bleating far down the field.
 More and more distinctly I heard it, and I knew my pet was coming to greet me.
 My brother Nat said, "Let's take the lamb to school with us"."